There are brands we love... and Deer and Doe is one of them. I had even put making a Cardamome dress on my 2020 resolutions wish list; now it's done!

 - with sleeves: 2.60-2.70m in 140cm width or between 3.1 and 3.4m depending on your size in 110cm width

-- sleeveless: 2.30m in 140cm width or between 2.70 and 2.90m depending on your size in 110cm width.
+- sleeveless: 2.30m of 140cm wide fabric or between 2.70 and 2.90m depending on your size in 110cm wide fabric.

 Deer and Doe rates the pattern as 4/5 because it combines several difficulties.

-If we sum up the technical points you will need to complete the following technical steps:
+If we sum up the technical points, you will need to complete the following technical steps:

 - making the button placket

-- assembling the neckline
+- attaching neckline

-- assembling collar with collar stand
+- attaching collar with collar stand

-- smocks
+- smocking

 - making hems